BEFORE YOU GO...

 The US DOJ (Department of Justice) filed two cases in the latest action to disrupt money laundering networks that support Russia’s waging of war against Ukraine.

 The US DOJ filed two cases out of which was a civil forfeiture complaint targeting $75 million real estate property having beneficiary Viktor Vekselberg, a Russian oligarch.
-The second case was filed on Ilya Balakev, a Russian national charged with several offences, including smuggling of sensitive devices for counterintelligence operations from the US to Russia.
+The second case was filed on Ilya Balakev, a Russian national charged with several offenses, including smuggling of sensitive devices for counterintelligence operations from the US to Russia.

 According to the prosecutors, Vekselberg’s properties had been obtained through international money laundering and sanction violations.
 The properties are located in various areas of the US including Fisher Island, Florida, and Southampton, New York.
 All of which were stated to be owned by Vekselberg and his associate, Vladimir Vornchenko, who was indicted earlier this year, in February 2023.

-Meanwhile, Balakaev was accused of multiple offences including smuggling, sanction violations, and supplying US technology to a North Korean government official.
+Meanwhile, Balakaev was accused of multiple offenses including smuggling, sanction violations, and supplying US technology to a North Korean government official.
 Currently, he is listed as a fugitive and if convicted, he could face up to 75 years in prison.

 Over the past years, the US government has seized over $500 million in assets that belong to Russian oligarchs.
 Additionally, two corporate entities, with 30 individuals have been indicted for crimes such as sanction evasion and money laundering.